-Anyone who grew up in the 1960s and 1970s probably remembers when their parents bought their first automatic garage door opener.
-It was a big deal back then, and the neighbors may have even come over for a visit to watch it operate.
-An automatic garage door opener used to be considered a luxury.
-Today, automatic garage doors are commonplace, and about 70% of homeowners even use their garage door as the main entry into the home for about 70% of homeowners.
+People who grew up in the 1960s and 1970s may remember when their parents bought their first automatic garage door opener.
+It was a big deal back then, and the neighbors may have even come over to see it in operation.
+While automatic garage door openers used to be considered a luxury item, they are now considered a normal part of the home.
+Today, the garage door serves as the main entry into the home for about 70% of homeowners.

-A wide selection of LiftMaster garage door openers that will perfectly fit your garage and your budget, and Gold Label Door carries them.
+A wide selection of LiftMaster garage door openers are available that will perfectly fit your garage and your budget, and Gold Label Door carries them.
 LiftMaster provides options for chain, belt and jack shaft garage door openers.
-Stop by the Gold Label Door showroom during regular business hours and take a look at the latest garage door openers from LiftMaster.
-No appointment is necessary.
+Drop by the Gold Label Door showroom during regular business hours and get a close-up look at some of the latest garage door openers from LiftMaster.
+No appointment is ever necessary.

-The most common LiftMaster opener is the chain drive.
-Chain drives are a durable, classic choice and offer long-lasting performance and value.
-The chain drive opener uses a chain running along a rail to operate the electric motor that lifts and lowers the door.
-The drive is connected to a system of rollers, gears and pins that are balanced to open and close the door smoothly.
+The chain drive is the most common LiftMaster opener.
+Chain drives are a classic choice, plus they’re durable and boast long-lasting performance and value.
+In a chain drive opener, a chain running along a rail operates the electric motor that lifts and lowers the door.
+The drive is connected to a system of rollers, gears and pins that are balanced so that the door opens and closes smoothly.

-You might think of a belt-driven drive as the “strong, silent type.”
-Belt-driven drives are identical to chain-driven drives except that they use a rubber belt instead of a chain.
-The rubber style belt runs the length of the rail, but operates the same way that a chain would in a chain drive.
-This allows belt drives to operate much more quietly than chain drives.
+The belt-driven drive can be thought of as the “strong, silent type.”
+Belt-driven drives are nearly the same as chain-driven drives except that instead of a chain, they use a rubber belt.
+The belt-driven drive has a rubber style belt that runs the length of the rail, but it operates the same way a chain does in a chain drive.
+Because of this, belt drives are able to operate much more quietly than chain drives.

-Sometimes there is no space available on the ceiling to place a belt or chain drive.
+Sometimes there is no space available on the ceiling for a belt or chain drive.
 In this situation, a jack shaft opener can be used in the garage.
-The jack shaft motor mounts out of the way on either side of the door and uses no chain.
-In this system, a small, powerful DC motor actually turns the torsion spring itself to raise and lower the door.
-It uses less space and the lack of a chain makes it very quiet.
+The jack shaft motor is able to be mounted out of the way on either side of the door and it doesn’t need a chain.
+In this type of system, a small, powerful DC motor turns the torsion spring itself, which raises and lowers the door.
+The LiftMaster Jack Shaft Drive uses less space than other options and the lack of a chain means quiet operation.